 My family went to Disney World this summer and I thought the parks were great, of course, but I was almost more impressed by the resorts The Mouse has built to house his tourists.
 I love themed things, and the attention to detail given to each of the hotels is staggering—especially the Animal Kingdom Villas, the Grand Floridian Resort & Spa, and the TIKI-themed Polynesian Resort.

-However, this is a “deluxe” resort and one of Disney’s most popular so rooms start at a ridiculous $355 per night!
+However, this is a “deluxe” resort and one of Disney’s most popular so rooms start at $355 per night!
 Needless to say, we stayed elsewhere but I had to make a trip out there to do some exploring.

 Once you enter the realm of Disney, you’re immediately transported from a concrete parking lot to a tropical paradise.
 Waterfalls, hibiscus and lush foliage surround the wooden bridge that takes you into the lobby.